chrisdhaan/CDOAuth1Kit/README.md

 ## Credits

 CDOAuth1Kit was influenced by [BDBOAuth1SessionManager](https://github.com/bdbergeron/BDBOAuth1Manager), an OAuth 1.0 library developed by [Bradley David Bergeron](https://www.bradbergeron.com).
+CDOAuth1Kit adds the ability to access the ('oauth_timestamp') key via a NSDate expiration property within the CDOAuth1Credential class.
+CDOAuth1Kit also offers additional helper methods for responding to the OAuth callback URL.

 ## License